Gray-Davidson-00/Author-Style-Analysis-Machine-Learning/README.md

+# Replicating Author Style and Word Usage with Machine Learning

-# Gray Davidson - Project Fletcher Writeup
+## Gray Davidson
-5/30/18
+## 5/30/18

 ## Project Design:

 **In studying NLP I delved into the ideas of unique style and variable word meanings by creating custom word embeddings for a series of different authors.**  To do this I went through a series of steps.
 I collected sets of text files for each author (or author group) requiring at least 2+ million words in the source corpus for each embedding.
 I then loaded these into python and preprocessed them in an automated pipeline.
 Then I used Gensim’s Word2Vec to create the embeddings after experimenting with the hyper-parameters.
 Armed with the word embeddings I compared the different ways that authors use words.
 Importantly these embeddings do not represent how they define the words (none of my authors misunderstands the word ‘tree’) but I do show that in their work these words play different roles from one author to another.
 Results showed variation in how authors use certain words, ranging from the literal to the utilitarian.
-Finally I investigated the mathematical viability of the embeddings, finding that indeed, relationships such as [Country >> Capital] were correctly captured.
+Finally I investigated the mathematical viability of the embeddings, finding that indeed, relationships such as [Country >> Capital] were correctly captured even in fictional spaces.

 This project also had several other components which met with mixed success:
 	— Several non-trivial pre-processing steps
-	— Implementations of PCA and K-means which did not prove fruitful — LDA implementation which produced successful but superficial results.
+	— Implementations of PCA and K-means clustering which did not prove fruitful — LDA implementation which produced successful but superficial results.
 	— An attempted embedding on holy texts which was discontinued due to issues with special characters — Use of an AWS P3-2X instance
-	— I tested one of three other gensim embedding creators, FastText, which returned similar results (see presentation appendix).
+	— I tested one of three other gensim embedding creators, FastText, which returned similar (though distinct) results (see presentation appendix).

 ## Tools:
 The **primary tools** of this project were gensim libraries: (Word2Vec, FastText, Phrases/Phraser, simple_preprocess, remove_stopwords).  **Additional tools** were SKlearn’s LDA, PCA and K-Means.
-I **also tackled** AWS, successfully running my models in a Jupyter notebook interface on a P3 instance which I configured according to Chris Albon’s tutorial.  (shout out to Abed who helped me through some snags in this process).
+I **also tackled** AWS, successfully running my models in a Jupyter notebook interface on a P3 instance which I configured according to Chris Albon’s tutorial.

 I will go into greater depth below speaking about **Word2Vec,**  **FastText** and **LDA**.